San Francisco International Airport: Terminals

 The airport has four terminals (1, 2, 3, and International) and seven concourses with a total of 121 gates arranged alphabetically in a counterclockwise ring.
-Terminal 1 (B gates), Terminal 2 (C and D gates), and Terminal 3 (E and F gates) handle domestic and precleared flights.
+Terminal 1 (B and C gates), Terminal 2 (D gates), and Terminal 3 (E and F gates) handle domestic and precleared flights.
 The International Terminal (A and G gates) handles international flights and some domestic flights.

-Historically, the oldest terminal building still standing is Terminal 2, which was originally completed in 1954 as the Central Terminal with four concourses (Piers B, C, D, and E, lettered sequentially from north to south).
+Historically, the oldest terminal building still standing is Terminal 2, originally completed in 1954 as the Central Terminal, with four concourses (Piers B, C, D, and E, lettered sequentially from north to south).
 Terminal 1 was added as the South Terminal in 1963 with Piers F/FF (Pier F had two satellite rotundas) and G, and Pier E was reassigned to the South Terminal upon its completion.
-International traffic was routed through Pier G, and a new Rotunda G was completed in 1974 to expand Pier G. Terminal 3 was added as the North Terminal in 1979 with Pier A. Also, once the North Terminal was completed in 1979, the piers were renamed counterclockwise, with letter designations corresponding to present-day Boarding Areas, starting with Pier A (originally Pier G, later Rotunda A), Pier B (present-day Boarding Area B, originally Pier F/FF), Pier C (present-day Boarding Area C, originally Pier E), and Pier F (present-day Boarding Area F, originally Pier A).
+International traffic was routed through Pier G, and a new Rotunda G was completed in 1974 to expand it.
+Terminal 3 was added as the North Terminal in 1979, along with Pier A. Also, once the North Terminal was completed in 1979, the piers were renamed counterclockwise, with letter designations corresponding to present-day Boarding Areas, starting with Pier A (originally Pier G, later Rotunda A), Pier B (present-day Boarding Area B, originally Pier F/FF), Pier C (present-day Boarding Area C, originally Pier E), and Pier F (present-day Boarding Area F, originally Pier A).
 A new Pier E was added to the North Terminal in 1981 approximately where the old Pier B stood, and the Central Terminal was rebuilt with a single pier (D) to serve international flights in 1983, until a new International Terminal opened in 2000.
-Since then, the terminals were renamed with numbers in 2001, and the older terminals are in the process of renovation.
+Since then, the terminals were numbered in 2001, and the older terminals are undergoing renovation.

-A rebuild of Terminal 2 (D gates, formerly the Central Terminal) was completed in 2011, followed by the completion of the rebuild of Terminal 3 East (E gates) in 2015.
-The rebuild of Terminal 1 (B gates) was completed in 2024.
+A rebuild of Terminal 2 (D gates, formerly the Central Terminal) was completed in 2011, followed by the rebuild of Terminal 3 East (E gates) in 2015.
+The Terminal 1 (B gates) rebuild was completed in 2024.
 A rebuild of Terminal 3 West (F gates) commenced in 2024, with full completion expected by 2029.